rhea-mal/longhorizon-mobile-manipulation/README.md

 ## Overview

-We build a long horizon **HoMeR** (Hybrid Whole-Body Policies for Mobile Robots) as an a hybrid imitation learning framework for mobile manipulation.
-It combines KISA automated keyframe and keypoint labeling with whole-body control with a hybrid action representation to achieve generalizable and precise robot behavior in both simulation and real-world settings.
+We present a long horizon mobile manipulation framework built upon **HoMeR** (Hybrid Whole-Body Policies for Mobile Robots) as an a hybrid imitation learning framework for mobile manipulation.
+It combines high level Gemini / GPT4o planner for single task policy chaining.
+With LAMA segmentation and inpainting, single task policies can be combined for generalized skill variants unseen without requiring fine tuning of a large generalist model.

+Automated KISA task parsing and keyframe + keypoint labeling with whole-body control with a hybrid action representation achieves generalizable and precise robot behavior in both simulation and real-world settings.

 <table>
   <tr>